-Senior Managing Partner & CEO
+Founder & CEO

-During his 28-year career as inventor, entrepreneur, CEO and venture capitalist, Noubar has co-founded and helped build over 35 successful life science and technology startups.
-He was founder and CEO of PerSeptive Biosystems, a leader in the bio-instrumentation field that grew to over $100M in annual sales within six years from its first sales.
-After PerSeptive’s acquisition by Perkin Elmer/Applera Corporation in 1998, he was senior vice president and chief business officer of Applera, where he initiated and oversaw the creation of Celera Genomics.
+During his career as inventor, entrepreneur, and CEO, Noubar has cofounded and helped build over 70 life science and technology startups.
+Prior to founding Flagship Pioneering, Noubar was the founder and CEO of PerSeptive Biosystems, a leader in bio-instrumentation that grew to $100 million in annual revenues.
+After PerSeptive’s acquisition by Perkin Elmer/Applera Corporation in 1998, he became senior vice president and chief business officer of Applera, where he initiated and oversaw the creation of Celera Genomics.

 In addition to his role at Moderna (NASDAQ: MRNA), the pioneering messenger RNA medicines company, he is also co-founder and Board Chairman of Generate:Biomedicines, Tessera Therapeutics, Alltrna, Apriori Bio, and ProFound Therapeutics.
 Previously, he was a member of the founding team, director, and investor in highly successful ventures including Chemgenics Pharmaceuticals (acquired by Millenium Pharmaceuticals), Color Kinetics (acquired by Philips), Adnexus Therapeutics (acquired by Bristol-Myers Squibb), and Affinnova (acquired by AC Nielsen).